rajiv2790/FalconEye/README.md

 processes.
 Both callbacks and syscall hooks invoke this common functionality for actual detection.

-NOTE: our focus has been detection and not creating a performant detection engine.
+NOTE: Our focus has been detection and not creating a performant detection engine.
 We’ll continue on these efforts past the BlackHat presentation.